tavrelkate/json-logic-rb/README.md

 ## How

-There are **two types of operations** in this implementation: Default Operations and Lazy Operations.
+There are **two types of operations**: Default Operations and Lazy Operations.

 ### 1. Default Operations